What to do when your child’s school conducts a one-sided “diversity” day or other homosexuality promotion.

 That double standard is often on display during school “diversity” days—events that often portray homosexuality and things like gay marriage as worthy of celebration and being embraced, while attacking opposing viewpoints as bigotry.

-Homosexual activists have tried to intimidate schools by arguing that allowing speakers with a different viewpoint—such as people who’ve left the homosexual lifestyle and often have deeply held religious convictions— would violate the Establishment Clause.
+Activists have tried to intimidate schools by arguing that allowing speakers with a different viewpoint—such as people who’ve left the homosexual lifestyle and often have deeply held religious convictions— would violate the Establishment Clause.
 But the U.S. Supreme Court has actually said the opposite: “More than once have we rejected the position that the Establishment Clause even justifies, much less requires, a refusal to extend free speech rights to religious speakers who participate in broad-reaching government programs neutral in design,” (Rosenberger).

 In fact, such actions actually “risk fostering a pervasive bias or hostility to religion, which could undermine the very neutrality the Establishment Clause requires.”